liuyun313/Deep_binning/README.md

 # Inputfile preparation

 The inputfile could be the k-mer feature or coverage-feature written in .CSV format, in which each column represents a k-mer and each row is a contig.
 K-mer feature calculation could refer to kmer.py in this repository.
-Coverage feature could refer to CONCOCT packages
+Coverage feature could refer to CONCOCT packages in GitHub or you can contact us for help.

 # Parameters recomendation